hkhc/electricspock/README.md

 Version 0.3 is built as JAR rather than AAR to make gradle detect `ElectricSpecification` as JUnit class properly.

 Version 0.2 is updated to work with Robolectric 3.2.

+For those who stick to Robolectric 3.2, please use version 0.4.1.

 For those who stick to Robolectric 3.1, please use version 0.1.